paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-03-13-logical_flexbox.markdown

 }
 ```

 By giving the containing `<header>` the rule `display: flex`, its children will appear alongside each other in the same row (`flex-direction: row` is the default value for a flexbox).
-To move the navigation to the right, we can then use [Flexbox's best kept secret][11]: by applying `margin-left: auto` to the `<nav>` element will ensure its left-hand margin takes up the remaining space, thus pushing it all the way to the right.
+To move the navigation to the right, we can use [Flexbox's best kept secret][11]: by applying `margin-left: auto` to the `<nav>` element, its left-hand margin will take up the remaining space, thus pushing it all the way to the right.

 *Whoa*{: title="That’s English for stop a horse!"}, ring the assumption alarm!
-By adding this value, we're assuming the navigation will always appear on the right, but that's not true if we need to support right-to-left languages.
-Indeed, switch the document’s text direction will produce the following result:
+By adding this value, we’re making the assuming that the navigation will always appear on the right, but that’s not true if we need to support right-to-left text.
+Indeed, switching the document’s text direction will produce the following result:

 {% figure caption:"Our header as it appears when text direction is set right-to-left." class:"u-bleed" %}
 {% picture showcase /2016/03/header-rtl-margin-left.svg alt="" class="u-framed" %}